4 Things You May Not Know About Orthodontic Care

 3. Tooth Decay Costs More For Healthcare Payers than Fitting Braces

 Contrary to common belief, tooth decay costs America more than braces or any other form of orthodontic care.
 It ranks highly in the list of the most expensive chronic diseases for healthcare payers.
-Therefore, you shouldn’t consider orthodontics as an expensive form of treatment or a procedure that is merely cosmetic.
+Therefore, you shouldn’t consider a team as an expensive form of treatment or a procedure that is merely cosmetic.

 4. Braces Need Help for a Better Treatment Outcome